holyliu82/TimeNote/README.md

 # TimeNote
-Application for time note for myself
+Application for time note for myself.
+It's my first time to use git hub.